Syksy/oscar/README.md

 Optimal Subset CArdinality Regression (OSCAR) models with R

-The R extension package `oscar` offers L0-pseudonorm based cardinality constrained regression models, with a user-friendly R interface tied to Fortran implemented optimizers via C. The R package comes with a suite of useful model building tools, such as visualizations, diagnotics, cross-validation, and bootstrapping functions.
+The R extension package `oscar` offers L0-pseudonorm based cardinality constrained regression models, with a user-friendly R interface tied to Fortran implemented optimizers via C. The R package comes with a suite of useful model building tools, such as visualizations, diagnostics, cross-validation, and bootstrapping functions.

 # Citation